 I found that this pesto recipe was a great way to use that spinach, especially if it wasn’t the freshest, and herbs in a way that would keep longer and give us a bit of variety from the spinach salad.
 I love this pesto on homemade pasta or even toasted bread — delicious-o!

-This spinach pesto is also easy for me to make with the ingredients I can find at my grocery store in the winters of Minnesota.
+This spinach pesto is also easy for me to make in the food processor with the ingredients I can find at my grocery store in the winters of Minnesota.
 There is always a supply of bagged spinach to be had, sometimes on sale.

 If you like that squat jar in the first photo (I use those for everything!), you might like this one.
 It’s pretty similar, although you can also get similar jars at a big box store.